EcoCommons-Australia/community-modelling/README.md

 **1. One streamlined protocol for data collation & upload**

-The _R_-package _gdm_ provides a preparatory function, _formatsitepair()_, which allows users to present data components in four formats, or "bioformats" in _gdm_ terminology, which are then compiled into a data table used by the function _gdm()_ to fit the model.
+The _R_-package `gdm` provides a preparatory function, _formatsitepair()_, which allows users to present data components in four formats, or "bioformats" in `gdm` terminology, which are then compiled into a data table used by the function _gdm()_ to fit the model.
 Although this flexibility is suitable for experienced _R_ users, it can be very challenging for casual users to make appropriate choices among numerous possible combinations, and prepare data components in the required formats.

 The four formats represent different combinations of pre-processed fundamental data tables needed to fit a GDM.
-The concept implemented in _cmGDM_ is to begin with basic table formats and generate pre-processed or derived tables by asking users to supply necessary information.
+The concept implemented in `cmGDM` is to begin with basic table formats and generate pre-processed or derived tables by asking users to supply necessary information.
 For example, users will be asked to load community data as either a presence-absence table, an abundance table, or a dissimilarity table.
 In the first two table types, they are standard tables which may be assembled by hand (in spreadsheets for example) or output by functions in other _R_-packages.
-For dissimilarity tables, many functions in other R-packages can produce dissimilarity tables including the _R_-package _vegan_, and several packages for analysing phylogenetic and population genetic data.
+For dissimilarity tables, many functions in other R-packages can produce dissimilarity tables including the _R_-package `vegan`, and several packages for analysing phylogenetic and population genetic data.

-> The path to data importation chosen during the development of _cmGDM_ is to follow procedures referred to as "bioformat = 3" in the _gdm_ package.
+> The path to data importation chosen during the development of `cmGDM` is to follow procedures referred to as "bioformat = 3" in the `gdm` package.

 The expected advantages of this approach include:

-- Users can easily assemble necessary tables for each data component using any application with which they feel comfortable (typically, a spreadsheet application)
+- Users can easily assemble necessary tables for each data component using any application with which they feel comfortable (typically, a spreadsheet application);

-- More robust data checking is possible enabling better guidance and support to users who need additional assistance
+- More robust data checking is possible enabling better guidance and support to users who need additional assistance;

-- No loss of modelling flexibility even though data input preparations are streamlined into a simplified protocol
+- No loss of modelling flexibility even though data input preparations are streamlined into a simplified protocol.

 **2. Staged data entry**